XertroV/tm-menu-bg-refls/README.md

 # Trackmania Menu Bg Reflections

-This plugin let's you modify the reflection of the car in main menu backgrounds.
+This plugin lets you modify the reflection of the car in main menu backgrounds.
 It's spun-off of [Menu Background Chooser](https://openplanet.dev/plugin/menu-bg-chooser).

 There are only two parameters: "opacity" and "angle".
 Neither is intuitive, but it's fun to mess around with nonetheless.